MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-05-edgar-allan-poe-amigurumi.markdown

 You can also create strands of hair to sew on.

 ch 6, then ss all along.
 Use the tail to sew on head.

+Well done for finishing the head and body of little Edgar!

 ## Waistcoat